calittle/documaker/odee/12.5/vagrant/README.md

 1. Clone this repository `git clone https://github.com/calittle/documaker.git` into a folder of your choice, e.g. `vagrant-projects`
 2. Change into the `vagrant-projects/documaker/odee/12.7.0/vagrant` directory.
 This is the *project root* directory.
 3. Download the installation zip files into the `project-root/installs` directory.
-See [README]('installs/README.md') for additional details.
+See [INSTALLS README]('INSTALLS-README.md') for additional details.

 4. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
 Ensure you have a good internet connection as the scripts will update the VM to the latest via `yum`.